-The northern limit of the bay is Punta Mita which is also considered the end of the Sierra de Vallejo mountains and in its southern limit, the bay ends at Cabo Corrientes, the end of the Sierra del Cuale mountain range.
+The northern limit of the bay is Punta de Mita which is also considered the end of the Sierra de Vallejo mountains and in its southern limit, the bay ends at Cabo Corrientes, the end of the Sierra del Cuale mountain range.

 PV is a reliable retirement location too, that’s why it was voted the best place to retire in the world by the American Association of Retired Persons in 2010 read more.

-This may be the reason why there is a considerable number of expatriates mostly from U.S.A., Canada, and some European citizens living permanently in the city, another attractive is Vallarta’s great weather.
+This may be the reason why there is a considerable number of expatriates mostly from the U.S.A., Canada, and some European citizens living permanently in the city, another attractive is Vallarta’s great weather.

 Tropical-forested mountains and mineral-rich volcanic slopes appear to literally rise from the sea and 100 miles of mountain-ringed golden coastline hugs the stunningly beautiful Banderas Bay.

-Bahía de Banderas is the broadest and deepest natural bay in Mexico, the bay teams with aquatic life and multiple species of dolphins, whales, manta rays and fish of all types and colors, that visitors could enjoy and even touch if they snorkel or scuba dive in the area.
+Bahía de Banderas is the broadest and deepest natural bay in Mexico, the bay teems with aquatic life and multiple species of dolphins, whales, manta rays and fish of all types and colors, that visitors could enjoy and even touch if they snorkel or scuba dive in the area.

-The bay and PV offers a cornucopia of amazing options to enjoy during your visit – not only beaches but also sparkling sunshine and clear warm emerald blue waters that are ideal for snorkeling, scuba diving and swimming.
+The bay and PV offers a cornucopia of amazing options to enjoy during your visit – not only beaches but also sparkling sunshine and clear warm emerald blue waters that are ideal for snorkeling, scuba diving, and swimming.

 Use our webcam for views of the Bay and Puerto Vallarta.

-Sleepy fishing villages that emulate Vallarta of old times – Punta Mita, Sayulita, La Cruz de Huanacaxtle, Bucerías, Mismaloya, Boca de Tomatlán and Yelapa are part of the scenery along the coastline both to the north and to the south of PV.
+Sleepy fishing villages that emulate Vallarta of old times – Punta Mita, Sayulita, La Cruz de Huanacaxtle, Bucerías, Mismaloya, Boca de Tomatlán, and Yelapa are part of the scenery along the coastline both to the north and to the south of PV.
 Even though Vallarta no longer is a small town, you can travel back in time when visiting these locations.

-Nestled in verdant valleys and green lush mountains overlooking the bay, you can find many idyllic colonial-era villages such as San Sebastián del Oeste, Mascota, Talpa and others, that invite travelers to enjoy yet another facet of Puerto Vallarta, Jalisco and Mexico.
+Nestled in verdant valleys and green lush mountains overlooking the bay, you can find many idyllic colonial-era villages such as San Sebastián del Oeste, Mascota, Talpa and others, that invite travelers to enjoy yet another facet of Puerto Vallarta, Jalisco, and Mexico.

-The beauty and charm of Puerto Vallarta is, as always, represented by the landmark Our Lady of Guadalupe Parish.
+The beauty and charm of Puerto Vallarta are, as always, represented by the landmark Our Lady of Guadalupe Parish.
 The first building started at the end of the XIX century, after many starts and stops, changes and even a war, the main building was finished in 1952 with the current red brick tower (without the crown).

 It is located a block from the picturesque main plaza.
-The church’s red brick bell tower was topped with a crown designed by the priest Rafael Parra Castillo who also designed the tower that holds it.
+The church’s red-brick bell tower was topped with a crown designed by the priest Rafael Parra Castillo who also designed the tower that holds it.
 The cross and sphere on top of the crown were designed by another artist, Esteban Ávalos Haro.